kovach/web2/docs/live.md

   - a Javascript client, with an API of about 20 "IO relations"
   - a language interpreter server

+Note that all screenshots shown in this document are taken from running anansi programs.

 ### Client
 The API has two sides: messages coming to the client, requesting DOM changes,